mandarinx/actionsystem/README.md

 - Make something happen when a character steps on a tile.
 - Make a bomb go off when a character opens a chest.
+- Be able to define relationships between actions and properties in data.

 *Misc*